javix64/wg-gesucht-post/README.md

 ### Backend

-- Handle captcha for wg-gesucht
 - Handle errors
-- Be able to handle different views of pages
+- Be able to handle different page views.